noahvogt/slidegen/README.md

     ./slidegen.py "../songrepo/Stille Nacht.txt" "~/Documents/Song Slides 1"

-The wrapper script doesn't have any additional arguments, as all the relevant variables are to be defined in the configuration file, but more on that below.
-Thus, execute ssync like this:
+The wrapper script does have two optional arguments, which are usually not needed.
+One is disables the syncing with the remote and to other disables the asynchronous slide generation, ut check out the help page as shown down below.
+To execute normally, use

     ./ssync.py

-Also for both programs there is a help page with `-h` or `--help`.
+and to show the help page for both programs use `-h` or `--help` interchangeably like this:

     ./ssync.py -h
     ./slidegen.py --help